A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

-Beside the above-mentioned directions solving existing challenges in the deep learning world, there are many emerging fields of application that naturally come along with the graph-structured data.
+Besides the above-mentioned directions solving existing challenges in the deep learning world, there are many emerging fields of application that naturally come along with graph-structured data.

-For instance, social network analysis and drug discovery.
-Due to the nature of the data, social network interactions and drug molecule structures can be easily depicted as graph-structured data.
-Therefore, deep graph representation learning has much to do in these fields~\cite{abbas2021social,zhu2022survey,gaudelet2021utilizing}.
+For instance, the emerging fields of social network analysis that help with traditional social science or political science studies, and drug discovery that helps with medical science.
+Due to the nature of the data, such as the social network interactions (i.e. follow, retweet, reply), and drug molecule structures (i.e. atoms and bounds in between them), can be easily depicted as graph-structured data.
+Therefore, deep graph representation learning has much to do in these fields~\citep{abbas2021social,zhu2022survey,gaudelet2021utilizing,yang2023poisoning}.

-Some basic problems on social network are easily solved using graph representation learning strategies.
-Those basic problems include node-classification, link-prediction, graph-classification, and so on.
-In practice, those problem settings could refer to real-world problems such as: ideology prediction, interaction prediction, analyzing a social group, etc. However, social network data typically has many unique features that could potentially stop the general-purposed models to perform well.
-For instance, social media data can be sparse, incomplete, and can be extremely imbalanced~\cite{zhao2021graphsmote}.
-On the other hand, people have clear goals when studying social media data, such as controversy detection~\cite{benslimane2022text}, rumor detection~\cite{takahashi2012rumor,hamidian2019rumor}, mis-information and dis-information detection~\cite{di2021fake}, or studying the dynamics of the system~\cite{kipf2018neural}.
-There are still a lot of open quests to be conquered, where deep graph representation learning can help with.
+Some basic problems on the social network are easily solved using graph representation learning strategies.
+Those basic problems include node classification, link prediction, graph classification, and so on.
+In practice, those problem settings could refer to real-world problems such as ideology prediction, interaction prediction, analyzing a social group, etc. However, social network data typically has many unique features that could potentially stop the general-purposed models from performing well.
+For instance, social media data can be sparse, incomplete, and can be extremely imbalanced~\citep{zhao2021graphsmote}.
+On the one hand, social media platforms themselves never have a clear and consistent topic.
+On the other hand, people have clear goals when studying social media data, such as controversy detection~\citep{benslimane2022text}, rumor detection~\citep{takahashi2012rumor,hamidian2019rumor}, misinformation and dis-information detection~\citep{di2021fake}, or studying the dynamics of the system~\citep{kipf2018neural,luo2023graph,luo2023hope}.
+The real-world social media data is naturally unlabeled, making even data annotation (i.e. labeling) itself a challenging task to deal with.
+There are still a lot of open quests to be conquered, which deep graph representation learning can help with.